PialGhosh2233/8086_assembly_project/README.md

-This project involves creating a simple banking system simulation using assembly language (specifically for the x86 architecture).
+This project involves creating a simple ATM system simulation using assembly language (specifically for the x86 architecture).
 The program is designed to run on DOS and utilizes DOS interrupts, primarily INT 21H, for basic input/output operations.

 Key features of this banking system include: